mucosal-immunology-lab/nf-mucimmuno/README.md

 ## Single-cell RNAseq FASTQ pre-processing

-[**nf-mucimmuno/scRNAseq**](./scRNAseq/) is a bioinformatics pipeline that can be used to run quality control steps and alignment to a host genome using STARsolo.
+[**nf-mucimmuno/scRNAseq**](./scRNAseq/) is a bioinformatics pipeline for single-cell RNA sequencing data that can be used to run quality control steps and alignment to a host genome using STARsolo.
+Currently only configured for use with data resulting from BD Rhapsody library preparation.

 <div align="center">
 <img src="./assets/images/nf-mucimmuno_scRNAseq-01.png" width=80%>